 A great way to make your hula hoop session even more enjoyable is to listen to your favourite podcast or music.
 This can really make the time fly and help to stay engaged in the activity.

 Using a smart hoop to lose weight is a great starting point but remember there are other factories in play with weight loss.
 Diet and genetics will influence how quickly and easily you lose or gain weight with regular exercise a must in order to truly see results.
 Pairing a weighted hoop with waist training, yoga and the regular physio will help to assist in weight loss.

 Building Abs With a Weighted Hula Hoop!

 The motion of hula hooping has a number of benefits.
-Helping to reduce body fat, tone muscle, align the spine to the body, improve posture, trim your waist, burn tummy fat, improve stamina and gives you a positive mood boost!
+Helping to reduce body fat, increase bum size, tone muscle, align the spine to the body, improve posture, trim your waist, burn tummy fat, improve stamina and gives you a positive mood boost!
 Building abs and core muscles are also an added benefits of weighted hula hooping, however, it is not the most effective form of exercise for this goal.

 To improve your ab muscles you need to focus on movement which moves the core in and out.
 This includes exercise such as sit-ups, dips, planks, crunches, bicycle kicks and leg lifts.
 These help to activate the core more so than weighted hula hooping.
 Build endurance & fitness with a weighted hula are vital in order to execute the above exercise properly, remember to control your breathing during these workouts.

 Are Weighted Hoops Good For Arms & Legs?